LucasBullen/Project-Provisioning-Protocol/README.md

  - `openFiles`: A list of relative paths to files that should be displayed to the user through the client, to show that the project has been provisioned

 ## Protocol Objects
-//TODO: add descriptors for each parameter in the objects

 ### <a name="template"></a>Template
 ```typescript